typelevel/fs2/site/src/main/tut/guide.md

   Stream.eval(Deferred[IO, Unit]).flatMap { switch =>
 ```

-Here we create a `Stream[IO, Deferred[IO, Unit]]`. [`Deferred`](https://typelevel.org/cats-effect/concurrency/deferred.html) is a concurrency primitive that represents an unset promise. we will use the emitted istance of `Deferred[IO, Unit]` as a mechanism to signal the completion of a task.
+Here we create a `Stream[IO, Deferred[IO, Unit]]`. [`Deferred`](https://typelevel.org/cats-effect/concurrency/deferred.html) is a concurrency primitive that represents a condition yet to be fulfilled.
+We will use the emitted istance of `Deferred[IO, Unit]` as a mechanism to signal the completion of a task.
 Given this purpose, we call this instance `switch`.

 ```scala
 val switcher =